void

 sedlcany.jpg

 Sedlčansko is mentioned in an anecdote Švejk tells Oberleutnant Lukáš in Liskowiec, on the senior lieutenant's initiative this time.
-It is about the widow of a postmaster from Sedlčansko and is related to talk about field post offices.
+It is about the widow of a postmaster from Sedlčansko and relates to talk about field post offices.
 The obrlajtnant is not impressed by the story.

 Background